minhyeok2001/dataStructure/README.md

 ## 1. stack & queue
 1. Implementation of basic stack, queue and circular queue.

-2. Application of stack with postfix expression.
+2. Application of stack with postfix expression. (to be implemented)

 ---
 ## 2. linked list